Git-GoR/5e-homebrew-snippets/README.md

 ## Installation

 Install the extension directly in VSCode through its Marketplace.
+Here is it's [external link](https://marketplace.visualstudio.com/items?itemName=GoR.5et-homebrew-helper).

 Alternatively, copy the extension into your VS Code extensions folder.
 The default location is `%USERPROFILE%\.vscode\extensions`

 ---
 ## List of Snippets